runningtoy/openhab-mdi/README.md

 - Contact OPEN = red

 Gradients, for example for the dimmed `light` states, can be computed with tools like the [color gradient table generator](http://www.herethere.net/~samson/php/color_gradient/) or [RGB Color Gradient Maker](http://www.perbang.dk/rgbgradient/).

+The main color is defined in mdi.py line 196 -> change that if you want black icons.

 ## Different sets